All Episodes

 To be honest with you, I don't know that question, but I could tell you that I do know that there's only two of them or three of them I know that actually have children in the district.

-So I think that's more Yeah, that that answers it.
+Yeah, that answers it.

-I mean, it's two or three of the how many.
+I mean, it's two or three of the how many?

-One, two, three, of the six.
+One, two, three of the six.

-Yeah, that's it's amazing.
+Yeah, that's amazing.

-First of all, you even get there like you want that headache.
+First of all, you even get there, like you want that headache.

-Have you do you have any plans or have you had any thoughts about running to get on the school board yourself?
+Do you have any plans or have you had any thoughts about running to get on the school board yourself?

-I think people like me are more helpful helping the right person.
+So people like me here in Maine, I think people like me are more helpful helping the right person run.

 I'm too controversial.

-Um I'm kind of like an Owen Schreuer.
+I'm kind of like an Owen Schroyer.

 Actually, that's where I got a lot of my motivation from.

-You know, I go to like meetings, and I'm the like I went to a Nikki Haley rally when Nikki Haley came to Maine and I got kicked out of that rally because I held up a Trump flag and told her this is Trump country.
+I went to a Nikki Haley rally when Nikki Haley came to Maine and I got kicked out of that rally because I held up a Trump flag and told her this is Trump country.

-You know, like I it would be hard for someone like me to win a small local election, especially here in a liberal Augusta, because they're not even some of the conservatives, even some of the conservatives look at me as a little too much.
+You know, like it would be hard for someone like me to win a small local election, especially here in a liberal Augusta, because they're not even some of the conservatives, even some of the conservatives look at me as a little too much.

-I've I've grown to absolutely not care about that.
+And it's funny, I've grown to absolutely not care about that.

-You strike me as Owen Schroyer, I get as well, but I you know who Jake Lang is from the Gen C. Yeah, yeah, you you have the exact same spirit in my view and and uh energy as Jake in a good way in a good way.
+You have the exact same spirit in my view and energy as Jake in a good way.

-Uh no, no, it's it's it's amazing.
+No, no, it's amazing.

-Um okay, hold on.
+Okay, hold on.

 Can you sue the police for kidnapping?

-Have you have you consulted a lawyer?
+Have you consulted a lawyer?

-Um that's one thing I'm working on right now.
+Um, that's one thing I'm working on right now.

 Like I said, this literally just happened Saturday.

-My first step this morning was sending the four year request, and then I got home from work and barely had enough time to change my shirt real quick so I didn't look like a bum and get on with you.
+And then I got home from work and barely had enough time to change my shirt real quick.

-Neurodivergence says, Tip, I sent more for your info.
+I sent more for your info.

 Very nefarious.